puzzubly/portfolio/README.md

 🐱‍🚀  Discovered React Icons

-🐱‍🚀  Looking at hosting options, going to use Netlify.
+🐱‍🚀  Looking at hosting options, going to use Netlify / Vercel to deploy

 🐱‍🚀  I'll need to build the examples and create them on the web too, and link to them from my website?